Role of a personal tutor

 See our factsheet for tips on what to record from meetings.

 If a student refuses help

-Student Services have further advice and guidance for staff available on our web pages.
+Student Support have further advice and guidance for staff available on our web pages.